Interviewer: How does it feel to have a huge gay fan base?

 - The Catherine Tate Show has an In-Universe example of a female pop star who had many gay fans.

 - Project Runway, unsurprisingly since it has one of the highest percentages of LGBT contestants on television, what with it being about fashion designers.

 - Similarly, Ru Pauls Drag Race, seeing as the cast is entirely Drag Queens, guest stars include many LGBT celebrities as judges and it airs on LOGO.
 It's also one of the most diverse shows in terms of race and has featured several trans* contestants.

 - The Golden Girls huge gay following (and LGBT channel LOGO plays weekly marathons of the series) probably because the show was very gay-conscious even at a time when it wasn't acceptable.
 Besides Coco in the pilot, there are entire episodes dealing with AIDS, crossdressing, gay marriage, coming out, accepting gay family members, and one that addressed non-family members trying to see their loved ones in the hospital.

-- Female pop musicians (tragic personal lives optional) with gay followings has nearly become a cliche, meaning said musicians actually comment on it or come out themselves.
-Examples include Lady Gaga, (the most famous case, and a bisexual herself), Madonna, Kylie Minogue, Robyn and Marina And The Diamonds.
-Also Judy Garland and Barbra Streisand.
+- Female pop musicians (tragic personal lives optional) with gay followings have nearly become a cliche, to the point where said musicians often comment on it and occasionally come out themselves.
+Examples include Lady Gaga (the most famous case, and a bisexual herself), Madonna, Kylie Minogue, Robyn, Dolly Parton, Marina And The Diamonds, Beyoncé, Judy Garland, and Barbra Streisand.

 - AC/DC, due to what the term means in the gay community, had a large gay following, which the band embraced.